terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org_group.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_org_group"
+page_title: "Viettel IDC Cloud: vcloud_org_group"
 sidebar_current: "docs-vcd-resource-org-group"
 description: |-
-  Provides a VMware Cloud Director Organization group.
+  Provides a Viettel IDC Cloud Organization group.
 This can be used to create, update, and delete organization groups defined in SAML or LDAP.
 ---

 # vcd\_org\_group

-Provides a VMware Cloud Director Organization group.
+Provides a Viettel IDC Cloud Organization group.
 This can be used to create, update, and delete organization groups defined in `SAML`, `OAUTH` or `LDAP`.

 Supported in provider *v2.9+*